kurapikats/php-pse-calc/README.md

 print_r($data_percentage);
 ```
-  *It would return something similar this:*

   **Data on Buy/Sell by Percentage**

+  *It would return something similar to this:*
 ```
 [calculatorType] => Percentage
 [budget] => 10000